erudit/eruditorg/README.md

 ## Setup the virtualenv

-This step is taken care of by the Makefile, so:
+With virtualenvwrapper, create a virtualenv with:

-    $ make
+    $ mkvirtualenv <your_virtualenv_name>

-will create the virtualenv and install python dependencies in it.
+Then install development python dependencies in it:

+    $ pip-sync requirements-dev.txt

 ## Database